 - Coursework in Newtonian mechanics, quantum mechanics, optics, and electromagnetic theory

-[2011-pres] Guidance, Navigation, and Control Engineer, A Major Commercial Space Systems Company
+[2011-2013] Guidance, Navigation, and Control Engineer, a Major Commercial Space Systems Company

 - Performed many spacecraft dynamics simulations for algorithm development and software qualification